-- 5. Declaring specific Web service trust bindings of the security token service framework for cancellation.
-When a previously issued token is no longer needed, the cancel binding can be used to cancel the - 122 is no longer needed, the cancel binding can be used to cancel the 123 token, - terminating its use.
+- 5. Declaring specific Web service trust bindings of the security token - service framework for cancellation.
+When a previously issued token - is no longer needed, the cancel binding can be used to cancel the token, - terminating its use.
 Such cancel binding should define (but not be limited to) the following cases: - a.
 Actions and elements for requesting the cancellation of a single token. - b.
 Actions and elements for responding with the cancellation result. - c.
 Allowing for direct or indirect references to the security tokens being cancelled. - 6.
 Declaring specific Web service trust bindings of the security token service framework for token validation.
-Validation binding is used to evaluate a security token (or OASIS Web Services Security [1] - compliant message) and the result is returned as a status, token or both.
+Validation binding is used to evaluate a security token (or OASIS Web Services Security [1] compliant message) and the result is returned as a status, token or both.
 Such a validation binding should be defined for (but not be limited to) the following: - a.
 Actions and elements for requesting the validation of a token (or message). - b.
 Actions and elements for responding about the validity of a token (or tokens). - c.
 Allowing for direct or indirect references to the security tokens being validated. - 7.
 Generalizing the mechanism for a security token service to allow for multi-leg exchanges.
 Such exchange should allow for, but not be limited to "challenges", tunnelling of legacy binary protocols, and tunnelling of - hardware-based legacy protocols.
 Specifically, the following models of challenge and exchanges should be defined by this specification: - a.
 Signature challenge that requires the other party to sign specified information. - b.
 Binary exchanges involving the usage of binary data from existing non-Web Services protocols. - c.
-Exchanges involving request and passing of a key exchange token - 157 Shared security contexts
+Exchanges involving request and passing of a key exchange token